whitneyburton/portfolios/students/1610-front/joshua-small/Joshua-Small-M2-1610-Portfolio.md

 I attended the welcome 1611 meetup, plenty of pairing, and went to several lunch roulettes to try to meet more back end folks.

 ### Gear Up

+[Note from Meeka: Discussed in person at the portfolio]

 ####Microaressions
 A discussion on the small things that could potentially impact people in a large way.